wp-plugins/ep-social-widget/readme.txt

 * deviantart
 * meetup
 * myspace
+* soundcloud
+* bandcamp

 Just use the one you want to display in your post/page and give it a link.
 The RSS option only need a 1 as value if you want that displayed.
 Remove any network completely to remove it from the post/page.

+*After requests of adding social networks that is country specific we have decided that the plugin will only contain the larger known networks in the world.
+We are working on a version of the plugin where you can add your own icon for any network you want to add.
+There is no date when this will be done tho, but we are working on it.*

 == Installation ==